Skip to content

 });

-The player command also supports undefinition, and the return value of onCommandText is the cancel function.
+Player commands also support cancellation — the return value of onCommandText is the cancel function.

 Example